amirzakwan99/user-app/README.md

 1. **Install PHP 8^, Composer, Git, Docker & Docker Compose**

-Ensure you have PHP 8 or higher, Composer, Git, Docker, and Docker Compose installed on your system.
+Ensure you have all required tools installed on your system.

 2. **Clone the repository**